oomlout/oomp_base/readme.md

 ### Repos
 This is tricky.

-The hope is for OOMP to be flexible enough for many people to use, and for each person OOMP to have the ability to include the parts that are important to them.
+The hope is for OOMP to be flexible enough for many people to use, and for each persons OOMP to have the ability to include the parts that are important to them.

 At the moment it's just me so it's parts that are important to me which is basic electronic components (resistors and capacitors) and smaller fasteners and fixings.

-However I wanted to structure it in a way that could grow so heres the current structure.
+However I wanted to structure it in a way that could grow, so heres the current structure.

 Note: The repos that prepend oomlout to their name are there as examples of our amatuer implementation of that stage, the ones without are envisioned to serve as source data.